Student Voice

 University staff are not paid when they are on strike.
 The University will make a financial saving on staff pay as a result of strike action.

 The Students’ Union will advise and support any individual student who wishes to seek a refund from the University for any learning opportunities lost as a result of strike action.
+This includes any marking and assessment boycott.

 Students who wish to seek a refund for any detriment, dissatisfaction, or disadvantage suffered as a result of the strike action can use the University’s Complaints Procedure to do so.